The Australian Law Reform Commission (ALRC) must comply with standards set out in the Privacy Act 1988 (Cth) (the Privacy Act).

 Personnel records containing personal information about current and past Commissioners and staff members are treated as confidential records.
 Access to the records is restricted to those staff who must handle the records in order to properly fulfil their responsibilities.
 They are kept for 10 years after the individual leaves the Commission.

-Personal information contained in personnel records should not be disclosed to an external organisation except where required for authorised purposes or with the consent of the individual concerned.
-Disclosure to a partner or family member should only take place with the approval of the individual concerned, where the information is necessary to prevent or lessen a death or injury, or where required by law.
+Personal information contained in personnel records will not be disclosed to an external organisation except where required for authorised purposes or with the consent of the individual concerned.
+Disclosure to a partner or family member will only take place with the approval of the individual concerned, where the information is necessary to prevent or lessen a death or injury, or where required by law.

 ALRC personnel files are the property of the ALRC, not the individual.
 Where an individual seeks information that is on their personnel files, they should first make a request to the Payroll Officer.